 Mr. Edwards was elected to the Board of Directors in May 2002.
 Mr. Edwards is currently a consultant in the energy field.
 From November 1999 until the time of his retirement in December 2001, he was Senior Executive Vice President, Corporate Strategy & Development of Conoco, Inc., and had been Executive Vice President, Refining, Marketing, Supply & Transportation of Conoco, Inc. from September 1991 until November 1999.
-Mr. Edwards is a director of Brand Services, Inc., a past director of the National Association of Manufacturers and the American Petroleum Institute, and a past director and Vice President of the European Petroleum Industry Association in Brussels.
+Mr. Edwards is a director of Entergy Corporation.